theCampel/leocamacho-private-notes/content/Programming Exception.md

 ### Related to system error.
 An unscheduled procedure call that causes a program to jump to a predefined address to invoke an appropriate routine.
-The thing that caused an error in the first place is shoved into a register.
+The thing that caused an error in the first place is shoved into a [[Registers]].